Fremantle Stuff > hotels >

 The Railway Hotel is on the corner of Delisle St (also spelt De Lisle) and what was Pensioner Road (later John Street and now Tydeman Rd).
 Delisle Street used to be a real street several blocks long; now it is really only the driveway to the hotel and its parking area.
-The building on the site in 1893 was William Waldeck's Railway Coffee Palace (a coffee palace was a hotel without a liquor licence), and it was in that year that Waldeck's application for a publican's general licence was successful, so it became the Railway Hotel.
+The building on the site in 1893 was William Waldock's Railway Coffee Palace (a coffee palace was a hotel without a liquor licence), and it was in that year that Waldock's application for a publican's general licence was successful, so it became the Railway Hotel.
 Waldeck is also spelt Waldock.

 FREMANTLE DISTRICT LICENSING COURT.

 MONDAY, DECEMBER 4th.

 Adam Oliver, proprietor of the Rose Hotel, and the holder of an hotel license at North Fremantle, and Wm.
 Waldock, license of the Railway Coffee Palace at North Fremantle, each applied for publicans' general licenses for the premises now occupied by them respectively.
 Mr. Moss appeared for Mr. Oliver, and Mr. Shaw for Mr. Waldock.
 In each case the application was opposed by Mr. Kidson (Kidson & Gawler) on behalf of ratepayers; by the Rev. W. H. Peters, Congregational minister, and by J. Hutchings, as a ratepayer.
 Petitions were presented for and against each application.
 The main argument in support of the applications were that the population of the locality, which was estimated at from 1,500 to 1,600, had made such increase in numbers that an additional licensed house was required.
 The opposing arguments were a denial of this contention.
 The Bench decided upon granting Mr. Waldock's application on the ground that the house was required and that its position was preferable to the Rose Hotel premises occupied by Mr. Oliver.
 The application of the latter, was therefore, refused.
 West Australian, Wednesday 6 December 1893, p.
 7.

 The licensee in 1897 was Bertha S. Hilmer.
 Daily News, Tuesday 7 December, 1897, p.
 4.